The Board of Professional Responsibility will be closed on Friday, July 3 in observance of Independence Day.

-Beginning Monday, March 23, 2020, the Board of Professional Responsibility will be operating remotely.
+The Board of Professional Responsibility is operating remotely.

 For informal ethics inquiries, please enter your inquiry online using the informal inquiry form.
 Ethics Counsel will be receiving informal ethics inquiries online only.